itdxer/blog.itdxer.com/_posts/2020-06-22-chaining-ranges-with-sql.md

 number of ranges that overlap with the \\(r_i\\) range (including \\(r_i\\), which means \\(N_i \geq 1\\))

-And finally we can show that although this procedure creates a lot of new ranges (which are large or the same length as the original range) it doesn't change the result.
+Although this procedure creates a lot of new ranges (which are large or the same length as the original range) it doesn't change the result.
 We can have two ranges \\(r_i\\) and \\(r_j \\) which overlap.
 If we keep these ranges and add a new range which combines two of these ranges this won't have any effect on the final result.
 Out of all the ranges that have exactly the same start time we will pick the one that has the largest length.
-This operation helps to get rid of the large number of redundant ranges.
 This operation helps to get rid of the ranges that won’t have any impact on the final result.
 Next, we sort all ranges using start time (which is a unique value) in the ascending order.

-It’s easy to show that previous steps do not create a problem since.
+It’s easy to show that previous steps do not create a problem.
 But it’s not obvious that windowing won’t create a problem and we need to prove it separately.

 Let's assume that we applied a first step and merged all of the overlapping ranges.
-We can assume that there exists a set of ranges from which the algorithm will produce incorrect result and the first mistake occurs at the i-th row.
+We can assume that there exists a set of ranges from which the algorithm will produce an incorrect result and the first mistake occurs at the i-th row.